 The only thing you can do to avoid IRS Seizures or Levy is to get ahead of the problem,.
 Try to setup up payment plans or make an Offer in Compromise.
 Get your accountant involved if you are at this late stage with the IRS.

 IRS seizures are one method that the government uses to collect large amounts of back taxes that an individual or company has owed for many years.
 Quite often the amount of the taxes is much smaller than the total amount owed because penalties and interest are applied to any unpaid balances each year.
-These compound each year making the bill even larger.
-Although there are many ways the IRS can collect the money it is owed, IRS seizures are the last resort and are a very extreme measure to take.
-The IRS seizures can seize almost all of your possessions without having to take you to court or get a judgment from a court.
-It is actually a very powerful tool in collection of taxes and one that the majority of taxpayers fear most.
+These compounds each year making the bill even larger.
+Although there are many ways the IRS can collect the money it is owed, seizures are the last resort and are a very extreme measure to take.
+The IRS can seize almost all of your possessions without having to take you to a court or get a judgment from a court.
+It is actually a very powerful tool in the collection of taxes and one that the majority of taxpayers fear most.

 - Any and all bank accounts;

 - Any assets that you have transferred.
 These will be sold at fair market value, which is often a lot less than they are actually worth;

 - Any real estate that you own.
 This includes your home, your furniture, and your vehicle;